Inzhenerka/docs.getdbt.tech/website/docs/docs/explore/explore-projects.md

 <Lightbox src="/img/docs/collaborate/dbt-explorer/example-test-status.jpg" width="100%" title="Example of the Test Status lens" />

 ## Keyword search {#search-resources}

-With dbt Catalog, global navigation provides a search experience allowing you to find dbt resources across all your projects, as well as non-dbt resources in Snowflake.

 You can locate resources in your project by performing a keyword search in the search bar.
 All resource names, column names, resource descriptions, warehouse relations, and code matching your search criteria will be displayed as a list on the main (center) section of the page.
 When searching for an exact column name, the results show all relational nodes containing that column in their schemas.
 If there's a match, a notice in the search result indicates the resource contains the specified column.
 Also, you can apply filters to further refine your search results.